Shellshocked Australian cricketers pick up the pieces

-Johannesburg (AFP) - Embattled Australia returned Friday to the business of playing cricket after a week of scandal, suspensions, confessions and torrents of tears.
+Johannesburg, March 30, 2018 (AFP) - - Embattled Australia returned Friday to the business of playing cricket after a week of scandal, suspensions, confessions and torrents of tears.

 The Australian team took to the field in Johannesburg for the final Test against South Africa of a series that will be forever tainted by the ball-tampering scandal.